Skip to main content

 Contemporary Black Fiction; Black Postmodernism; Gender/Sexuality Studies and African American Narrative; Black Feminist Theory and Criticism; Hip Hop and the Literary; Black Speculative Fiction

 My research uses a critical black feminist lens to consider how a variety of African American cultural texts address evolving questions of racial subjectivity, sexual politics, and class in the United States.
 My first book, Private Lives, Proper Relations: Regulating Black Intimacy (Minnesota, 2007), examined how African American writers articulate the political consequences of intimacy for the already-vulnerable black subject.
 In 2011, I guest edited a special issue of the journal African American Review on "Hip Hop and the Literary."
-My current project, "Bourgeois in the Flesh: Class, Sex, and the Vulnerable Racial Body" (under contract with the Univ of Minnesota Press), explores the dilemma of black middle-class embodiment in post-Civil Rights era African American fiction.
+My most recent book, Black Bourgeois: Class and Sex in the Flesh (Minnesota, 2019), explores the dilemma of black middle-class embodiment in post-Civil Rights era African American fiction.
+I'm now at work on a new manuscript, extending my interests in embodiment and racialized vulnerability to contemporary Black science fiction, fantasy, and horror.
+Tentatively entitled “Speculative Pessimisms,” the project places Afrofuturist and Black speculative cultural production in conversation with Afro-Pessimist thought.

 Education